Park your car or scooter under a coconut palm. The

 and you can pick up some beautiful ones at reasonable

 worth trying are the local beers.
-Cooks is very nice and

 Matutu also hits the spot very well.
-You can take tours

-in duty-free spirits - it's much cheaper that way - and
+Take in duty-free spirits - it's much cheaper that way - and

 of the first things to do in the Cook Islands is to switch